-Her first collection of stories, Necessary Lies, received the G.S.
+Kerry Neville is the author of two short story collections Remember to Forget Me, and Necessary Lies which received the G.S.
 Sharat Chandra Prize in Fiction and was named a ForeWord Magazine Short Story Book of the Year.
 Her work has appeared in various journals, including The Gettysburg Review, Epoch, and Triquarterly, and online in publications such as The Washington Post, The Huffington Post, and The Fix.

 "In these beautiful stories, Kerry Neville moves effortlessly between young and old, Europe and America, always with passion, empathy and marvellous intelligence.
 Her vivid characters do not give up on love, despite distance, age and indignity.
 Remember To Forget Me is a wonderful and deeply rewarding collection."